 Disable Hyper-V to run other virtualization software

-In this article, I will demonstrate 3 ways to disable Hyper-V feature on Windows or Windows Server.
+In this article, I will demonstrate 3 ways on how to disable Hyper-V feature on Windows or Windows Server.

 What happens if you disable Hyper-V

-In most cases, if you just disable and enable the Hyper-V hypervisor, you will not lose the virtual machine files stored in local storage.
-However, to avoid accidental errors, it is still recommended that you backup Hyper-V VMs before this risky operation.
+In most cases, if you just disable or remove the Hyper-V hypervisor, you will not lose the virtual machine files stored in local storage.
+However, to avoid accidental errors, it is still recommended that you back up Hyper-V VMs before this risky operation.

 How to turn off Hyper-V feature from Control Panel